dansmyers/Algorithms/README.md

 4. Again, industry doesn't give partial credit.
 If you're asked to code a feature or prepare a presentation, you're ultimately going to be evaluated on a pass / fail basis.

 5. There are six ways to increase your grade.
-You only need four of them to move from the satisfactory B- to an A.
+You only need three of them to move from the satisfactory B to an A.

 ## Course Policies

-**Attendance** The only way to be consistently successful in your academic ca- reer is to regularly attend class meetings and participate in in-class activities.
+**Attendance** The only way to be consistently successful in your academic career is to regularly attend class meetings and participate in in-class activities.
 Therefore, while I do not mandate attendance at every single class, I expect full attendance every time we meet.

 **Laptops** If you have a laptop, please bring it to class.